Recent Entries to this Blog

 Category: Life As I Know It | Posted: Wed Oct 04, 2017 9:39 am

-They aren't really jokes, but two things happened after the hurricane that have made me question the goodness of mankind.
+This isn't really a jokes, but something happened after the hurricane that have made me question the goodness of mankind.

 After The Hurricane